: Sabore's Well

 Organization Capacity

-By Sabore's Well Posted on Mon 11 Nov 2013, over 10 years ago
+By Sabore's Well Posted on Mon 11 Nov 2013, about 11 years ago

 Our organization currently consists of two main people, Sabore Ole Oyie Maasai Warrior, Elder and Assistant Chief from Ewaso Nyiro, Kenya and Therese Hjelm his American Partner.
 We also have 5 members of the Community Based organization in Kenya who will be overseeing and managing the wells.
 We have partnered with Blue Planet Network as Team Blue Members which provides us amazing help and support.
 In addition, we have several volunteers in California assisting with scheduling Sabore's speaking engagements and presentations while he's in the States where we conduct our fundraising.
 We've aligned ourselves with many of the organizations in Kenya utilized by the Samburu Project, another water based non-profit working with Blue Planet Network.